Lion's Mane Mushroom

 A separate double-blind pilot study in healthy adults age 18 to 45 tested Lion's Mane over 4 weeks and found smaller, more mixed results, per PMC10675414, 2023.
 Some measures of processing speed and subjective stress improved; a delayed word recall test performed worse than placebo in that trial.
 Taken together, the two studies point to a real but population-specific effect: strongest evidence in adults with diagnosed cognitive impairment at a sustained 3 g/day dose, weaker and inconsistent evidence in healthy adults over shorter periods.

 Lion's Mane supplements are extracted from one of two plant parts, and the label doesn't always say which.
 The fruiting body is the visible mushroom; mycelium is the root-like network that's sometimes grown on grain (rice, oats) for a cheaper, faster harvest.
-The difference affects how much of the mushroom's active compound content actually ends up in the product.
+The difference affects how much of the mushroom's active compound content ends up in the product.

 | Extraction type | Compounds present | Independent lab findings | Label example |